jthro/COMP3821_PROJECT/README.md

 Run `arara main.tex` to compile.
 Each stage we will simply make a new main branch.

+# Questions For Future
+Is there a better heuristic for good and bad colourings when looking at path colourings (potential questions)?

 # Links
 [Rapid mixing of Glauber dynamics for colorings below Vigoda’s 11/6 threshold](https://arxiv.org/pdf/1804.04025)\